williamhullender/configure-ad/README.md

 </p>
 <br />

 Now in dc-1, find the random user you used.
 Double-click the account and click Account.
-Next, check the box beside Unlock Account, click Apply -> OK.
+Next, check the box beside Unlock Account, and click Apply -> OK.

 </p>
 <br />